-- 3.1 As disclosed in Note 6(b) and 13 to the financial statements, current Board of Directors were unable to satisfy themselves the full extent of the financial effects of the disposal of DPO group of companies due to lack of information and the completeness and accuracy of the net assets or liabilities as at the date of disposal. - 3.2 As disclosed in statements of cash flows in the financial statements, as at the date of this report, replies relating to bank confirmation for financial year ended 31 December 2018 and 2017 requests are outstanding. - 3.3 As disclosed in Note 16 and 17 to the financial statements, as at the date of this report, replies relating to payables confirmation requests are outstanding.
-The Directors were unable to confirm and verify the carrying amounts of the trade and other payables for the financial year ended 31 December 2018 and 2017. - 3.4 As disclosed in Note 18 to the financial statements, as at the date of this report, replies relating to Directors' confirmation requests are outstanding.
-The Directors were unable to confirm and verify the carrying amounts of amount due to Directors for the financial year ended 31 December 2018 and 2017.

-3.5 As disclosed in Note 19, 20, 21 and 23 to the financial statements, the Directors were unable to satisfy themselves that the financial statements of the Group and of the Company as at 1 January 2018, and financial statements of the Group and of the Company as at 31 December 2018 do not contain material misstatements that may materially affect the financial performance, cash flows and financial position of the Group and of the Company and of the Company.
+- 3.2 As disclosed in Note 7(b) to the financial statements, the Board of Directors were unable to satisfy themselves the full extent of the financial effects of the disposal of DPO group of companies due to the lack of information and the completeness and accuracy of the net assets or liabilities as at the date of disposal. - 3.3 As disclosed in Note 13 and 14 to the financial statements, as at the date of this report, replies relating to payables confirmation requests are outstanding.
+The Directors were unable to confirm and verify the carrying amounts of the trade and other payables for the financial period/year ended 30 September 2019 and 31 December 2018.
+As at the date of this report, there was no confirmation received from respective payables. - 3.4 As disclosed in Note 15, 16, 17 and 19 to the financial statements, the Directors were unable to satisfy themselves that the financial statements of the Group and of the Company as at 1 January 2019, and financial statements of the Group and of the Company as at 30 September 2019 do not contain material misstatements that may materially affect the financial performance, cash flows and financial position of the Group and of the Company.